 Finding Possible Markets

 Insurers may find and target prospective areas with significant revenue opportunities with the use of big data in insurance predictive analytics.
-Insurers can target their sales and marketing efforts by using demographic data, which can indicate patterns and features of behavior.
+By using demographic data, insurers can target their sales and marketing efforts.

 Offering a Tailored Experience